-A user delegation SAS is secured with Azure Active Directory (Azure AD) credentials and also by the permissions specified for the SAS.
+A user delegation SAS is secured with Microsoft Entra credentials and also by the permissions specified for the SAS.
 A user delegation SAS applies to Blob storage only.

 For more information about the user delegation SAS, see Create a user delegation SAS (REST API).

 A service SAS is secured with the storage account key.
 A service SAS delegates access to a resource in only one of the Azure Storage services: Blob storage, Queue storage, Table storage, or Azure Files.

 For more information about the service SAS, see Create a service SAS (REST API).